“The last one’s up next”, Shepard announced, the faintest sliver of nervousness slipping into his voice. “Come on, she’s down the hall.”

 “And stay quiet,” Shepard ordered, reaching out to open a small food window in the middle of the door.
 As he opened it, the ancient metal creaked and groaned, revealing the smiling face of a little girl staring intently from not a fist away from the other side.

-The girl had long, bright green hair, darkened with streaks of browns and blacks that matched the stains covering her tattered clothes — or at least what was left of them.
+The girl had long, bright green hair thanks to the black castor oil for hair growth, darkened with streaks of browns and blacks that matched the stains covering her tattered clothes — or at least what was left of them.
 She wore a grey cloth robe covered in dirt and sweat, yet only glimpses of it past the threadbare collar were visible through the window as her unrelenting smile swayed side to side, eyes fixed straight ahead.

 “Dinner time,” Shepard ordered sternly, staring back at the face in the window.
 “Back from the door or you get nothing again.
 Back!”